kgish/skillzz/README.md

 ## Profile

-Each user has a profile which is a heirarchical tree-structure with the root being the user who has one or more categories, each category having one or more skills, and each skill with one or more tags.
+Each user has a profile which is a hierarchical tree-structure with the root being the user who has one or more categories, each category having one or more skills, and each skill with one or more tags.

 ![](images/profile-tree.png?raw=true)